TristenMaetzold/Powershell_Create_ADusers/README.md

-# Powershell_Create_ADusers
+# Powershell Script Dropoff

-A script I created that allowed me to mass upload people to Active Directory for my work.
+This is a directory for all of my public PS scripts I have made and used!
+Feel free to use any of them, and contact me for questions.

 ## Table of Contents